 Your muscles help support your joints, so having strong muscles will help your joints stay strong too.

 Try to undertake appropriate amounts of physical activity.
-It is important to exercise for at least 150 minutes (2 hours and 30 minutes) of moderate-intensity aerobic activity (for example, cycling or fast walking) every week to build up your muscle strength.
+It is recommended to exercise for at least 150 minutes (2 hours and 30 minutes) of moderate-intensity aerobic activity (for example, cycling or fast walking) every week to build up your muscle strength.
+Do muscle-strengthening exercises at least two days each week.
 If you are over 65, you should aim for physical activity for 30 minutes most days.
+Try to be active in as many ways as possible, with exercises to boost your fitness, strength, balance and flexibility.

 Exercise should be fun, so do what you enjoy, but try not to overload the joints.